 We experience plastic trash on our local beach every week.
-Now inspired by recent news reports and nature documentaries, we’re taking a stand.
-Walnut is committing here and now to eliminating single-use plastics in our product packaging – no more new single-use plastic purchases going forward – and we’re reducing plastics everywhere else in our business, too.
-Here are our reasons why and how – plus a little on how you can help, too.
+Now inspired by recent news reports and nature documentaries, we’ve taken a stand.
+Walnut committed in 2019 in this blog post to eliminate single-use plastics in our product packaging and made no more new single-use plastic purchases since.
+But we’re going beyond our product packaging and doing our best to reduce single-use plastics everywhere else in our business, too.

 Why we’re eliminating single-use plastics

 We live and work near the ocean, and we experience plastic debris on our beaches.
 We know how big the problem is.
 We do our part and help at beach clean-up days but the sheer quantity of tiny plastics is overwhelming.
+The world is drowning in plastics.
 Meanwhile, although we already operate by strong sustainability values, we realize there are improvements we can make in the use of plastics.

 There are two main plastics problems: 1) not enough durability / reuse / recycling of plastic goods, and 2) the sheer volume of plastics that are designed to be destroyed and disposed after only one use (“single-use plastics”).
-We don’t make plastic goods anyway, but the UN has made it easy for us: they prioritized the elimination of single-use plastics as our first, top priority – for the oceans, for the food chain, and for our own health.
+We don’t make plastic goods to eliminate, so the UN has made it easy for us all to focus our efforts for the most good: the UN announced the elimination of single-use plastics as our global top priority – for the oceans, for the food chain, and for our own health.

 Plastic packaging accounts for nearly half of all plastic waste globally, and much of it is thrown away within just a few minutes of its first use.
 Much plastic may be single-use, but that does not mean it is easily disposable.
 When discarded in landfills or in the environment, plastic can take up to a thousand years to decompose.